Bridging Machine Learning and Cosmological Simulations: Using Neural Operators to emulate Chemical Evolution: Results

 A primary motivation for using an ML model over \grackle{} is the computational cost of \grackle{} in high resolution (high density) cosmological simulations.
 Often, the chemistry solver is the primary computational bottleneck in high resolution hydrodynamical simulations, especially in non-equilibrium regions.
 Meanwhile, the primary computation in neural networks consists of a series of matrix multiplications, where the computational time increases with the number of layers and nodes.
 The computational time is independent of the input parameters, and therefore should scale better with the number of cells considered.
 To estimate the speedup by using our ML methods, we perform a direct comparison between the two methods on the same hardware.
 The comparison is done by generating a set of new cells according to the previously described routines, and one value for the time step, which is used by all cells.
 This is similar to a grid of cells typically found in hydrodynamical simulations, where one spatial region, consisting of many cells, is evolved for a constant amount of time. \grackle{} is optimized to handle evolution on a grid like this, and therefore this should produce the most optimal performance for \grackle{}.

 To compare the scaling of the two methods, several sets of new cells are generated, with different sizes ranging from $10^3$ cells to $10^6$ cells.
 We measure the time to completion for each of these sets for \grackle{} and ML, and repeat this process 20 times to find an average speed, each time with newly initialized cells.
+We only measure the time to completion of the call functions of \grackle{} and the ML models, minimizing potential overheads.
 Computation is done on a single CPU core for consistency.
 This disadvantages the ML method, which is optimized for GPU computations.
 However, most hydrodynamical codes run exclusively on CPUs, so using this hardware gives a more practical comparison between the methods.
 Future optimisations may include porting chemistry solver calculations to the accelerators on chips.
+ML calculations are relatively easy to port over to GPUs.
+This can further increase speedup through parallelization.
+A traditional solver has to be redesigned for this hardware from scratch, with developments already underway \citep[e.g.][]{balos_2024}.

 The resulting computational time and speedups compared to \grackle{} as a function of the number of cells are shown in Figure \ref{fig:modelscompared}.
 The \texttt{Wide} model shows the best speedup, which is expected since it features the fewest amount of layers.
 The \texttt{Deep} and \texttt{WideDeep} models show worse speedups, with \texttt{WideDeep} being the slowest model.
 This shows that the possible advantage of the \texttt{BranchSplit} output strategy over the \texttt{Independent} strategy appears smaller than the negative effect of the use of a wider network on computational time.
-Notable is that that none of the models outperform \grackle{} for $10^3$ cells.
+Notable is that none of the models outperform \grackle{} for $10^3$ cells.
 This implies that while the ML models scale better to higher cell numbers, \grackle{} is more lightweight and is a better fit for smaller cell counts.